 Beard And Moustache Brush (Cremo)

 The size of this brush from Cremo allows you to take it wherever you go.
-It is a great investment for bearded newbies, as it has all the qualities of a high-end brush for a beard.
+It is a great investment for newbies, as it has all the qualities of a high-end brush.

 Handled Mustache & Beard Brush With Bag, 100% Boar Bristle (Zeus)